Where to find us

 Basic electronics care

-- Avoid the use of a multi board for connecting multiple electronics into one mains outlet.
-These have numerous links and connections internally and basically they sound woeful.
+- Avoid the use of a multi board* for connecting multiple electronics into one mains outlet.
+These have numerous links and connections internally and basically they sound woeful. * an Isotek Polaris mains board or similar are exceptions.

 - Leave all electronics powered up, or at least on standby.
 Not only does this make your Hi-Fi sound better due to being at operating temperature, but also improves reliability hugely.
 Electronics like to be at a good operating temperature, going from stone cold to very warm daily fatigues components and puts a strain on all the tiny internal soldered joints.